dan-chui/dan-chui/README.md

 ---

-> Open to roles in Technology Risk, GRC, IT Risk, CSIRT, and Security Governance (Tokyo / Hybrid / Remote)
+> Open to Analyst-level roles in Cybersecurity, IT Risk, GRC, and CSIRT (Tokyo / Hybrid / Remote)

 ---